How to Make a Budget in 7 Simple Steps

 If you have never created these before, here is a great resource on setting money goals.

-With our money bootcamp, you can walk you step by step through this process.
+With our money bootcamp, you can walk step by step through this process.

 3. Write Down Income Sources

-A personal budget is based off what you make each month or paycheck.
-You can decide to use net income (taxes already taken out) or the amount on your check.
+A personal budget is based on what you make each month or paycheck.
+You can use net income (taxes already taken out) or the amount on your check.

-When making a budget, it is best to always to use guaranteed income.
+When making a budget, it is best to always use guaranteed income.
 Not overtime or bonuses.

 Extra income is what we call little swings.
 Download our printable from our resource library to understand how to budget for these types of situations.

-If your income is 100% variable income or commission, then check out My Ultimate Money Blueprint to develop a budget plan that work in the long term.
+If your income is 100% variable income or commission, then check out My Ultimate Money Blueprint to develop a budget plan that works in the long term.

 Record all sources of guaranteed income to make a budget.